Addled Parliament: James grows impatient

 Parliament was adjourned on 1 June for Ascension Day, reconvening again on 3 June.
 When the Commons met on this day, they received an ultimatum from the king: unless Parliament agreed to grant him a financial supply soon, he would dissolve Parliament on 9 June.
 James expected this to shock the Commons into pursuing his aims, but instead, it only entrenched the opposition further into its obstinacy.
-Many felt this demand was a bluff; the king was still deeply in debt, and Parliamentary subsidies seemed his only way out.
+Many felt this demand was a bluff; the king was still deeply in debt, and parliamentary subsidies seemed his only way out.
 Instead of effecting any subsidies, the Commons attacked the king mercilessly.
 His Court, especially its Scottish members, were accused of extravagance, suggesting the king would have no need for impositions or subsidies if not for these subjects.
 As one member memorably pronounced, James's courtiers were "spaniels to the king and wolves to the people".
-Possibly encouraged by Northampton, Hoskins grimly hinted that the lives of these Scottish courtiers were in danger, alluding to the ethnic massacre of the Angevins in the Sicilian Vespers; this was communicated to the king as a threat to the life of himself and his closest friends, such that he likely feared himself in danger of assassination.
+Possibly encouraged by Northampton, Hoskins grimly hinted that the lives of these Scottish courtiers were in danger, alluding to the ethnic massacre of the Angevins in the Sicilian Vespers; this was communicated to the king as a threat to the lives of himself and of his closest friends, such that he likely feared himself in danger of assassination.
 Roe was more prescient, if somewhat melodramatic, in his judgement that the impending dissolution would be "the ending, not only of this, but of all Parliaments".
 The Commons issued their own ultimatum to James: if he abolished impositions, "wherewith the whole kingdom doth groan", they would give him financial support.

 However, James was in no position to give up such a source of income.
 While the anti-Northampton faction pleaded with the king to prorogue rather than dissolve Parliament, the king visited Northampton on his deathbed.
 Northampton persuaded the desperate king to dissolve Parliament.
 Shortly after James contacted the Spanish Ambassador, the Count of Gondomar, to be assured of Spanish support after his break with Parliament, an assurance which Gondomar happily supplied.
 James dissolved Parliament on 7 June 1614.
 The aims of Northampton's factions were finally fulfilled, as Northampton saw the end of the Addled Parliament little more than a week before he died.
-The Parliament had elapsed without any bill being passed with royal assent, and thus was not constitutionally considered a Parliament.
+The Parliament had elapsed without any bill being passed with royal assent, and thus was not constitutionally considered a parliament.
 Contemporaries spoke of it as a "convention".
 For John Chamberlain, it seemed "rather a parlee only".
-However, for its failure the Parliament has universally been known to posterity as the "Addled Parliament".
+However, for its failure the parliament has universally been known to posterity as the "Addled Parliament".